Blog Diets No Flour No Sugar Diets: Everything You Need To Know To Get Started

 What Are No Flour No Sugar Diets?

-The no sugar no flour diet has grown to be quite popular over the years, but where did it start?
+The no sugar no flour diet has become quite popular recently, but where did it start?
 This weight loss program was first developed by Dr. Peter Gott, a medical practitioner, and health columnist.
-Dr. Gott believed that food with a lot of sugar and flour was why most Americans were unhealthy and overweight.
+Dr. Gott believed that food with a lot of sugar and flour was why most Americans were unhealthy.

-You can find these components in highly processed foods.
-He, therefore, argued that cutting down on them would lead to significant weight loss.
+You can find these components in ultra-processed foods.
+Therefore, he argued that cutting down on them would lead to significant weight loss.
 So you can’t eat processed foods that have flour or sugar.
-What then can you eat?
-Next, we look at what foods you can and can’t eat in diets with no flour or sugar.
+What can you eat then?
+Next, we’ll look at what foods you can and can’t eat on diets with no flour or sugar.

 Foods that are forbidden in this dietary plan include: